 Hiro Misake Brush Japanese Font

-Hiro Misake is one of the other Japanese fonts made with a brush in a traditional Japanese style made using a real brush pen.
+Hiro Misake is one of the other fonts made with a brush in a traditional style made using a real brush pen.
 Just look at the size of strokes that are so natural in their little imperfections.
-It’s great for anything, that needs the Japanese brush style involved.
+It’s great for anything, that needs the Japanese brush font involved.
+The font designed for logos, menus, and other graphics.
+Try mixing it with more rounded types and see magic happening!

 Osake — Japanese Font

 Osake is a Japanese brush style font that was made with excellent taste.
 Each glyph is created as a copy of ethnic and cultural elements.
-This Japanese style font is suitable for those of you who like the country culture or need help with Asian theme project.
+This Japanese font is suitable for those of you who like the country culture or need help with Asian theme project.
 It can be a restaurant, clothing brand, and any sort of business.
-The Osake is perfect for your brand’s style!
+The Osake is perfect for any creative idea that comes to mind!
+The font comes in OTF, TTF and WOFF.

 Kamikaze Font Family

 Despite the incredibly sad meaning of the word “kamikaze”, it’s still in the public eye and used quite a lot in songs, movies and Japanese style fonts.
-These fonts are based on awesome Darrell Flood’s “Japanese 3017” typeface and elaborated to represent its new form and style.
+This bold font family are based on awesome Darrell Flood’s “Japanese 3017” typeface and elaborated to represent its new form and style.
 Can you spot the peculiarities?
 Don’t even bother, just accept the font as magnificent as it is.

 Kyoto — Japanese Display Typeface